 Closed public holidays

 Gallery — free admission

 Since opening in 1975, Glen Eira City Council's Gallery has established a leading profile within the public gallery sector in Melbourne.
 Located on the ground floor of the historic Glen Eira Town Hall, access to the Gallery is gained through the majestic classically-styled portico on the corner of Glen Eira and Hawthorn Roads, Caulfield.

 Council’s Gallery features regular curated survey and thematic exhibitions, including the works of emerging contemporary Australian artists.
-In addition to this, the Gallery also manages two major art awards — the Silk Cut Award and the A.M.E Bale Art Award.
+In addition to this, the Gallery also manage the A.M.E Bale Art Award.

 Significant exhibitions held in the Gallery include, Open Country: The Murrumbeena Boyds (2015), Louise Paramor: Emporium (2013), Stephen Haley: Somewhere About Now (2012), Robert Baines: A Visible Likeness (2011), Farrell and Parkin: Topography of a Collaborative Mind (2010) and Jane Burton: Eye of the Beholder (2009).

 The Gallery is also a popular hire space for local artists and other groups.
 In addition to assuring an exhibition program rich in diversity and scope, the use of the Gallery as a hire space also provides a forum for local artists to show their work within a professionally equipped space at competitive rates.
 The floor-to-ceiling panels can be moved to divide the Gallery into a half or full gallery space.